clueboard/milc/docs/tutorial.md

     cli()
 ```

-## Entrypoints
+## Quick Program Overview

-MILC does the work of setting up your execution environment then it hands
-off control to your entrypoint.
-There are two types of entrypoints in MILC-
-the root entrypoint and subcommand entrypoints.
-When you think of subcommands
-think of programs like git, where the first argument that doesn't start with
-a dash indicates what mode the program is operating in.

-MILC entrypoints are python callables that take a single argument- `cli`.
-This is the `MILC()` object that you instaniate at the start of your program,
-and for the most part is how you will interact with your user.
-You will also
-call `cli()` to dispatch to the root or subcommand entrypoint, as determined
-by the flags the user passes.
+Before we dive into the features our program is using let's take a look at the general structure of a MILC program.
+We start by importing the `cli` object- this is where most of MILC's functionality is exposed and where a lot of important state tracking happens.

+Next, we've decorated our main function with `cli.entrypoint()`.
+This is how we tell MILC what function to execute and set the help text for our program.

+Inside our `main()` function we print a simple message to the log file, which by default is also printed to the user's screen.

+Finally, we execute our `cli()` program inside the familiar `if __name__ == '__main__':` guard.

 ## Logging and Printing

-MILC provides 2 mechanisms for outputting text to the user, and which one you
+MILC provides two mechanisms for outputting text to the user, and which one you
 use depends a lot on the needs of your program.
 Both use the same API so
 switching between them should be simple.

 For writing to stdout you have `cli.echo()`.
 This differs from python
 `print()` in two important ways- It supports tokens for colorizing your text
 using [ANSI](ANSI.md) and it supports format strings in the same way as
 [logging](https://docs.python.org/3/library/logging.html).
 For writing to
 stderr and/or log files you have `cli.log`.
 You can use these to output log
 messages at different levels so the CLI user can easily adjust how much